 Avoiding mold is nearly impossible, for where there is water and moisture, there is mold and mildew.
+Even this SERVPRO in Austin says about half of its calls are for mold remediation, so its obviously a very common problem in many households.
 Your bathroom is the perfect breeding ground, but you probably already know that.
 With all the heat and moisture, the grout between your tiles and the sealant around your tub attracts mold like flowers attract bees.
 Unless it’s causing allergies or other health problems, you can take care of your mold with just a few simple steps.

 : The reason your bathroom is moldy and mildewy is because it’s warm, damp, and airless.
 To cut back on mold growth, first, tackle these factors.
 Open a window, turn on a fan, or leave the door open after and/or during your shower, especially if your bathroom doesn’t have any windows.
 Turn on your vent fan before starting your shower to make sure it’s nice and warmed up (the vent, that is) before the bathroom gets too humid.
 In addition, keep in running until you leave for the day—even if the mirror is no longer fogged up, there’s still moisture in the air.

 : We’re not talking about your daily exercise or eating routine here; we’re talking about your cleaning routine.
 You don’t need to clean every day, but definitely, make sure your bathroom stays clean and organized.
 Every few days, wipe down the countertops and other surfaces to keep them free from dirt, grease, or body oils.
 Use a squeegee after showering (even on the floor tiles!) and spread towels out so that they can dry completely.
 In addition, since they absorb less liquid and moisture, use the most synthetic materials possible for your bathmats and shower curtains.